-Finally, even if California's LCM prohibition were found or assumed to regulate conduct protected by the Second Amendment, the prohibition survives intermediate scrutiny.
-Research conducted by Everytown, as well as other relevant social science and statistical evidence, demonstrates that LCMs make both mass shootings and day-to-day gun violence more deadly, which supports the conclusion that there is a reasonable fit between the LCM prohibition and the important objective of reducing gun violence.
+Finally, even if Section 32310 is found, or assumed, to regulate conduct protected by the Second Amendment, it passes intermediate scrutiny.
+Research conducted by Everytown, as well as other social science and statistical evidence, demonstrates that LCMs make both mass shootings and day-to-day gun violence more deadly, which supports the conclusion that there is a reasonable fit between California's LCM prohibition and the State's public safety concerns.